asher-stern/text-understanding/README.md

 As for the results, **please note** that the `Predicate` annotation mostly covers also some arguments.
 The actual predicate can be retrieved by the field `verb` of `Predicate`.

-An example program which runs PASTA as a UIMA annotator, from within UIMA's *Document-Analyzer* is provided at `com.as.text_understanding.uima_annotators.pasta.DemoPastaAnnotator`.
+An example program which runs PASTA as a UIMA annotator, from within UIMA's *Document-Analyzer*, is provided at `com.as.text_understanding.uima_annotators.pasta.DemoPastaAnnotator`.